illiliti/libudev-zero/README.md

 libudev-zero
 ============

-Drop-in replacement for libudev intented to work without daemon
+Drop-in replacement for libudev intended to work without daemon

 What Works
 ----------